Songs for a Tailor: Background

+Recording

+A majority of tracks on the album were centered around the trio of Jack Bruce, guitarist Chris Spedding, and drummer Jon Hiseman.
+According to Spedding, he and Hiseman were not provided with arrangements or direction on how to play; Bruce simply played them the piano part for each song and expected them to provide whatever accompaniment felt right without knowing what the vocals or other instrumental parts of the song were like.
+By contrast, the horn players on "Never Tell Your Mother She's Out of Tune", "The Ministry of Bag", and "Boston Ball Game 1967" were given detailed charts with arrangements written by Bruce himself, who cited the works of Otis Redding as an influence on the horn parts.

+The guitarist on "Never Tell Your Mother She's Out of Tune", George Harrison, had a great deal of difficulty learning his part, with the horn players having to wait until late at night for him to finish so that they could record their performance.

+Despite his major role in the songwriting for the album, Pete Brown reportedly never appeared in the studio during the recording sessions.

 Reception

 The album was generally successful, reaching No. 6 on the UK Albums Chart and No. 55 on the Billboard "Pop Albums" chart.
 It did not reach the sales levels of Bruce's work with Cream, the later albums of which consistently broke the top 10 of the Billboard "Pop Albums" charts before their dissolution, but, as of 2002, it was the most successful album of his solo career.
 Largely acclaimed, particularly in the UK, the album proved influential, described in 2001 by BBC as a "seminal" work.
 However, reviews were not universally positive, with critical opinion particularly divided on the album's lyrics, penned by long-term Bruce collaborator Pete Brown.

 Ed Leimbacher, reviewing the album in 1969 for Rolling Stone, called Songs for a Tailor a "disappointment", panning it overall as "a patchwork affair lacking in any unifying thread, a baggy misfit made up of a shopworn miscellany of jazz riffs, rock underpinnings, chamber music strings, boringly baroque lyrics and a Bruce bass that [leaves] ... everything distinctly bottom heavy."
 However, later writings in the same magazine characterized it very differently.
 In 1971, Loyd Grossman termed it "[a] stunning recording with more than an ample amount of beautiful songs and excellent singing and playing".
 In 1975, he opined that "Bruce's first album, Songs for a Tailor, was so outstanding that his other albums almost always suffer by comparison."
 In 1989, Rolling Stone writer David Fricke, though noting that Bruce could "flirt with self-indulgence in the pursuit of the unconventional", described the artist's solo output as "highly underrated".
-In its review, Allmusic summarizes the album as "picture perfect in construction, performance, and presentation."
+In its review, AllMusic summarizes the album as "picture perfect in construction, performance, and presentation."